 Syria celebrates Independence Day.
 Liberated from France in 1946, this Middle Eastern country is about the size of North Dakota.
 Farmers grow cotton and grains on its arable land.
 Mountains and deserts form a good portion of its geography.
 About 22.5 million people live in Syria, and its capital is Damascus.

 Giovanni Verrazano discovered New York Harbor in 1524.
 An Italian, Verrazano was in France’s employ when he found the harbor.
-He was trying to find the Northwest Passage to Asia.
+He was trying to find the Northwest Passage from Europe to Asia.

 Hershey Bar was first sold in 1895.
 Before Milton Hershey, chocolate was very expensive, but his methods of candy making allowed the average customer to buy a candy bar.
 Idea: how about S’mores?